Metre (poetry): Greek and Latin

-The metrical "feet" in the classical languages were based on the length of time taken to pronounce each syllable, which were categorized according to their weight as either "long" syllables or "short" syllables (indicated as dum and di below).
+The metrical "feet" in the classical languages were based on the length of time taken to pronounce each syllable, which were categorised according to their weight as either "long" syllables or "short" syllables (indicated as dum and di below).
 These are also called "heavy" and "light" syllables, respectively, to distinguish from long and short vowels.
 The foot is often compared to a musical measure and the long and short syllables to whole notes and half notes.
 In English poetry, feet are determined by emphasis rather than length, with stressed and unstressed syllables serving the same function as long and short syllables in classical metre.

 The basic unit in Greek and Latin prosody is a mora, which is defined as a single short syllable.
 A long syllable is equivalent to two morae.
 A long syllable contains either a long vowel, a diphthong, or a short vowel followed by two or more consonants.
 Various rules of elision sometimes prevent a grammatical syllable from making a full syllable, and certain other lengthening and shortening rules (such as correption) can create long or short syllables in contexts where one would expect the opposite.

 The most important Classical metre is the dactylic hexameter, the metre of Homer and Virgil.
 This form uses verses of six feet.
 The word dactyl comes from the Greek word daktylos meaning finger, since there is one long part followed by two short stretches.
 The first four feet are dactyls (daa-duh-duh), but can be spondees (daa-daa).
 The fifth foot is almost always a dactyl.
 The sixth foot is either a spondee or a trochee (daa-duh).
 The initial syllable of either foot is called the ictus, the basic "beat" of the verse.
 There is usually a caesura after the ictus of the third foot.
 The opening line of the Aeneid is a typical line of dactylic hexameter:

 In this example, the first and second feet are dactyls; their first syllables, "Ar" and "rum" respectively, contain short vowels, but count as long because the vowels are both followed by two consonants.
 The third and fourth feet are spondees, the first of which is divided by the main caesura of the verse.
 The fifth foot is a dactyl, as is nearly always the case.
 The final foot is a spondee.

 The dactylic hexameter was imitated in English by Henry Wadsworth Longfellow in his poem Evangeline: